radiachkik/MuZero/README.md

 # MuZero
-A minimal implementation oft the recently unveiled MuZero algorithm
+A minimal implementation of the recently unveiled MuZero algorithm